 - Worried about sharing a small space with strangers?
 Gulets are spacious compared to standard cruising yachts

 When comparing operators it’s wise to check what’s included.
-Some allow you to bring your own booze, which can make a difference to your budget if you’re a big drinker.
+Some allow you to bring your own booze, which can make a difference to your budget if you’re bringing the party spirit.
+Otherwise alcoholic drinks are sold on board.

-If you book on the ground you’ll be able to compare operators, get a sense of the other passengers, and potentially negotiate a lower price—particularly if you’re travelling solo and hope to avoid paying the dreaded single supplement.
+The benefits of booking when you’re already in Turkey are that you’ll be able to compare operators, get a sense of the other passengers and crew, and potentially negotiate a lower price—particularly in shoulder season or if you’re travelling solo and hope to avoid paying the dreaded single supplement.

 Some people like to party more than others, so talk to the operators to find the boat that’s the right fit for you.
 Find out who else has booked, make sure you know what’s included in the cost, and don’t forget to check out online reviews.